At Divided Time, Ohio Unites Behind Statue of John Glenn

 Political divisions these days may be deep, but Ohioans never cease to agree on John Glenn.

-Both Republicans and Democrats on a state panel heaped praise on the late astronaut and U.S. senator on Thursday, as they voted unanimously to put a 7-foot (2-meter), 600-pound (272-kilogram) bronze statue of him on temporary display at the Ohio Statehouse for the next year.
+Both Republicans and Democrats on a state panel heaped praise on the late astronaut and U.S. senator on Thursday, as they voted unanimously to put a 7-foot, 600-pound bronze statue of him on temporary display at the Ohio Statehouse for the next year.

 The period beginning next month will include Glenn's 100th birthday this July, as well as the 60th anniversary of his famous flight as the first American to orbit Earth next February.
 The vote was delayed about a year due to the coronavirus pandemic.